usccolumbia/materialsatlas/docs/user-guide/pauling_rules.md

 Practically, the procedure for getting predictions consists in 3 steps

-1. Enter a formula/composition

-2. or upload a cif structure file
+1. Enter a formula/composition or upload a cif structure file

-3. Start the prediction: click 'Check Now' to begin the validation process.
+2. Start the prediction: click 'Check Now' to begin the validation process.

-4. Examine results: Upon completion of the task, you will be given a link to
+3. Examine results: Upon completion of the task, you will be given a link to download the results.

 #### Interpreting the Results